The Light Machine Guns of Sweden.

 Picture from Carl Gustafs Stads Gun Factory Weapon Museum.

-Front sight and gas tubes
+Front sight (like Kg m/37)and gas tubes

 On this test gun the bipod is fixed to the gas tube while the handle is fixed to the barrel.